 Crafting Compelling Customer Success Stories—Asking the Right Questions

 Customer success stories form an important subset of an effective marketing content library.
-They offer significant utility—they provide social proof/validation (important for crossing the ol’ chasm, because no one wants to be the first penguin in the water), they can address buying barriers, they’re very shareable, they can be transformed for use almost anywhere and in multiple formats—while being relatively easy to produce.
+They offer significant utility—they provide social proof/validation social proof/validation (important for crossing the ol’ chasm, because no one wants to be the first penguin in the water), they can address buying barriers, they’re very shareable, they can be transformed for use almost anywhere and in multiple formats—while being relatively easy to produce.

-The activities involved in producing success stories, and the insights gained while doing so, can create greater customer intimacy while simultaneously providing important data to inform your marketing and sales enablement activities.
+The activities involved in producing customer success stories, and the insights gained while doing so, can create greater customer intimacy while simultaneously providing important data to inform your marketing and sales enablement activities.

-Moreover, the activities involved in producing success stories, and the insights gained while doing so, can create greater customer intimacy while simultaneously providing important data to inform your marketing and sales enablement activities.
+Moreover, the activities involved in producing customer success stories, and the insights gained while doing so, can create greater customer intimacy while simultaneously providing important data to inform your marketing and sales enablement activities.

 To download a Success Story Worksheet that’ll help you keep track of details and information needed to write effective success stories, check out our resources page.